fcastagnola92/ParcialMISW4104/README.md

-Sure, here's the same README in Markdown format:

 # Vehicle Catalog

 Vehicle Catalog is a web application that allows users to view a list of vehicles and their details, as well as search and filter the list based on various criteria.